aws-samples/aws-media-services-vod-automation/MediaConvert-JobWorkloadMonitoring/README.md

 In this architecture, we set up a data pipeline where the [MediaConvert Job Progress Metrics](../MediaConvert-JobProgressMetrics/README.md) stack from the previous module is the _producer_ and the Elasticsearch stack is the _consumer_.

-Once the stack is in place we can use the provided dashboard to visulualize the MediaConvert workload for a specific region.
+Once the stack is in place we can use the provided dashboard to visualize the MediaConvert workload for a specific region.

 The dashboard is a just an example with what can be done with this data.
 Use Kibana to explore the data and experiment to provide information that is useful to you.